 bath, wrap your baby in a towel and run some long, firm strokes down their arms, legs and back.

 Touch and hold your baby's foot while you feed them, or when they're feeling especially fussy.

 Always watch for signals that your child enjoys what you're doing.
-If they show signs that they'd rather not be touched in a given way in a particular moment, don't take it personally.
+If your little one shows signs that they'd rather not be touched in a given way in a particular moment, don't take it personally.
 Just like adults, babies sometimes aren't in the mood for certain kinds of sensory stimulation.
 Over time, you will learn which touches are most effective in soothing and pleasing your baby.

 Deep-touch pressure is more important than ever in a time when parents and caregivers tend to move little ones from container to container throughout the day.

-Many believe that keeping babies in portable carriers, bassinets, cribs, strollers and playpens is safest, while active time is best spent in bouncy seats, swings and other play devices.
-But occupational and physical therapists who work with children say that these devices—no matter how innovative and comfortable they may seem—can actually deprive children of the touch and movement experiences they need to grow and develop.
+Many believe that keeping babies in portable carriers, bassinets, cribs, strollers and playpens is safest.
+They may assume active time is best spent in bouncy seats, swings and other play devices.
+But occupational and physical therapists who work with children say that these devices—no matter how innovative and comfortable they may seem—are not ideal.
+In fact, they can actually deprive children of the touch and movement experiences they need to grow and develop.

 How touch and massage can soothe a fussy baby